Ecoblockchain/maplegym/README.md

 It all depends on how much attention this gets (I'm not hopeful), how motivated I feel, and whether the capitalist grim reaper comes calling again soon.
-The next hypothetical task is probably be to turn everything into code (rather than mysteriously patched binaries) so other people can contribute.
+The next hypothetical task is probably to turn everything into code (rather than mysteriously patched binaries) so other people can contribute.

 Pull requests and issues are warmly welcomed.